diffgram/diffgram/README.md

 * Automatic error highlighting (Coming Soon)

 ## Secure and Private
 * Runs on your local system or cloud.
 Less lag, more secure, more control.
-[Security and Privacy](https://diffgram.com/secure)
 * Enforce PII & RBAC automatically across life-cycle of training data from ingest to dataset to model predictions and back again